Frequently Asked Questions

 All students are eligible to live on campus; however, certain communities are recommended based on your enrollment priority.

-All applicants must be at least 16 years of age before moving into our residences.
+All applicants must be at least 16 years of age before moving into residence.
 While our residences are supervised by Residence Life staff, Memorial University does not provide custodianship for students.

 Students enrolling in Memorial directly from secondary school are eligible only for Paton College and Macpherson College residences.

-Applicants enrolling in Memorial directly from secondary school with a scholarship are given first priority on a first-come, first-served basis.
+Applicants enrolling in Memorial directly from secondary school with a scholarship are given first priority for building preferences, on a first-come, first-served basis.

-Applicants enrolling in Memorial directly from secondary school are given second priority on a first-come, first-served basis.
+Applicants enrolling in Memorial directly from secondary school are given second priority for building preference on a first-come, first-served basis.

-All other enrolling students are given third priority for accommodations based on a first-come, first-served basis.
+All other enrolling students are given third priority for building preference on a first-come, first-served basis.

 What community is right for me?